Mogadishu Cathedral

-Mogadishu Cathedral (Cattedrale di Mogadiscio) is a ruined Roman Catholic cathedral located in Mogadishu, Somalia.
+Mogadishu Cathedral (Cattedrale di Mogadiscio) is a ruined Catholic cathedral located in Mogadishu, Somalia.
 Between 1928 and 1991, it served as the seat of the Roman Catholic Diocese of Mogadiscio.
 Built in 1928 by Italian colonial authorities, much of the building was destroyed in 2008 by al-Shabaab.
 In 2013, the diocese announced plans to refurbish the building.

 History

-Mogadishu Cathedral was built in 1928 by the Italian authorities in the former Italian Somaliland.
-Known as the Cattedrale di Mogadiscio, it was constructed in a Norman Gothic style, based on the Cathedral of Cefalù, in Sicily.
-It was built in nearly six years by the Italian authorities in their former Italian Somaliland, in a central area of the capital not far from the Governor's Palace.
+Mogadishu Cathedral was constructed between 1923 and 1928 by the Italian authorities in the former Italian Somaliland.
+Known as the Cattedrale di Mogadiscio, it was constructed in a Norman style designed by architect Antonio Vandone, based on the Cathedral of Cefalù in Sicily.
+The monument deliberately referenced the eleventh-century Norman conquest of Sicily from Islamic rule and capitalized on portrayals of the Normans as tolerant rulers of their Muslim subjects.

-Indeed, the cathedral was built as the biggest in eastern Africa by order of Cesare Maria De Vecchi, governor of Italian Somaliland who promoted the Christianization of Somali people.
-It was built between 1923 and 1928 and was used as a model the "Cathedral of Cefalu" (in northern Sicily), created to commemorate the Christian reconquest of Sicily from the Arabs in the 10th century.
+The cathedral was the largest in eastern Africa.
+It was constructed in a central area of the capital not far from the Governor's Palace by order of Cesare Maria De Vecchi, governor of Italian Somaliland who promoted the Christianization of Somali people.
+The Consolata missionaries oversaw its construction and maintained the cathedral until they were replaced by the Franciscans (Friars Minor).